I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 Move beyond basic bots to real AI automation

 This is exactly what a tool like eesel AI is built for.
-It adds a powerful, self-serve AI layer on top of your existing tools, letting you automate your frontline support and provide a top-tier experience without a massive, complicated setup.
+It adds a powerful, self-serve AI layer on top of your existing tools, letting you automate your frontline support and provide a top-tier experience without a complicated setup.

 Ready to see what a truly smart chatbot can do for your business?
 Set up your first AI agent with eesel AI in minutes.